 If an inconsistency cannot be resolved, it will be interpreted against the party that drafted the contract.
 That is why it is imperative to properly draft contracts in a clear, concise way, without ambiguity.
 We often hear parties say, “We know what we mean” when they go through the negotiating and drafting process.
 Once things go wrong, however, all parties will look to interpret the contract to their benefit, and everyone will have a different meaning.

 The attorneys at Robinson & Henry, P.C., help business owners write clear contracts that accomplish their goals while also alerting them of the risks.
-We offer a free consultation to business owners to answer questions concerning contract drafting and negotiation.
+We offer an assessment to business owners to answer questions concerning contract drafting and negotiation.